 Non-surgical sleep apnea treatment can help you get the rest you need.
 Oral sleep apnea appliances support soft tissue in your mouth and throat in order to open blocked airways caused by obstructive sleep apnea (OSA).
 If you suffer from central sleep apnea, which causes breathing disturbances without blockages, you might benefit from a continuous positive airway pressure (CPAP) machine.
 CPAP provides you with a steady flow of oxygen all night so that you can breathe easy.

 A good night’s rest offers many physical and mental health benefits.
-If you suffer from sleep apnea and would like to learn more about non-surgical treatment options, please call 918-528-3330 to meet with a Tulsa dentist at Winters Dental Excellence.
+If you suffer from sleep apnea and would like to learn more about non-surgical treatment options, please call 918-528-3330 to meet with a Tulsa dentist today.